connectedbits/process_pilot/docs/definitions.md

 - Service task: job type, job retries (not yet implemented)

 Note: sequence flows allow a script instead of an expression.
 This should only be used when a util function is needed.

-## Extensions

-Extensions allow for custom configuration of BPMN elements that are used by the engine.
-The following extensions are supported by the engine:

-- [ ] FormData
-- [ ] Properties